In retail, momentum is one of the best ways to generate your first key sales.

 As a retail business, your storefront can either drive traffic and sales or send people packing.
 This is why it’s important to keep your window displays attractive and enticing.
 Here are some general guidelines to keep in mind:

-Avoid clutter – Overcrowded displays can cheapen the look and feel of your merchandise.
-Prevent that by keeping your display clear and uncluttered.
+- Avoid clutter – Overcrowded displays can cheapen the look and feel of your merchandise.
+Prevent that by keeping your display clean and uncluttered.
 The objective is to use your best products to attract customers, and encourage discovery while they’re inside your shop.

 For eCommerce stores, your homepage is the online equivalent of a window display, and the same design principles apply.
 Be sure to showcase your seasonal products and new arrivals, and avoid cluttering up the page with unnecessary information.